Yoshihiro Yasuda: Aum Shinrikyo

-Masumi Hayashi (poisoner)
+Masumi Hayashi

 Yasuda defended Masumi Hayashi, who was convicted of putting poison in a pot of curry being served at a 1998 summer festival in the Sonobe district of Wakayama, Wakayama, Japan.
 Yasuda was asked by Kazuyoshi Miura, who was exchanging letters with Masumi Hayashi, to work on this trial.
 Despite Yasuda's efforts, she was sentenced to death in 2002.

 Hikari City homicides

-Yasuda is the chief defender for a 19-year-old boy accused and sentenced to death by the Hiroshima High Court in April 2008 for raping and strangling a woman to death and murdering her one-year-old daughter in 1999 in Hikari city, Yamaguchi.
-This case has received much attention because of the circumstances of the crime and the possibility of the death penalty being imposed on a minor (the age of majority in Japan is 20).
-The Supreme Court ruled that perpetrator's age at the time of the crime did not exempt him from the death penalty.
-Yasuda and the defense team tried to prevent the death penalty from being applied by claiming that the accused did not intend to kill the woman or her baby.
+Yasuda was the chief defender for a man who raped and strangled a 23-year-old woman to death and murdered her 11-month-old daughter in 1999 in Hikari city, Yamaguchi.
+This case has received much attention because of the circumstances of the crime and the possibility of the death penalty being used: the age of majority in Japan is 18, but in 1999 it was still set to 20, however perpetrators that were under 20 but over 18 when they committed the crime, as in the Hikari city case, could receive the full sentence.
+In 2006 the Supreme Court ruled that the perpetrator's age at the time of the crime did not exempt him from the death penalty.
+Yasuda and the defense team tried to prevent the death penalty from being applied by claiming that the perpetrator did not intend to kill the woman or her baby.
 In March 2006, Yasuda and his group of attorneys were absent from the oral argument hearing for an unknown reason.
-The Japanese media considered their behavior as a tactic to delay the trial just as they did during the Asahara trial without any legitimate reason; the Supreme Court ordered them to attend the next hearing.
+The Japanese media considered their behavior a tactic to delay the trial just as they did during the Asahara trial; the Supreme Court ordered them to attend the next hearing.
+The perpetrator was sentenced to death by the Hiroshima High Court in April 2008.

 Arrest

 On December 6, 1998, Yasuda was arrested on charges of obstruction of justice (the compulsory seizure of rental income of one of the failed jusen mortgage lenders).
 Yasuda was charged with advising the Singaporean real estate developer Sun Chungli and his son Naoaki to set up a dummy company to hide assets.
-Sun was the president of Sun's Corporation Tokyo Ltd., a major borrower from the several former, now obsolete junsen housing loan companies.
+Sun was the president of Sun's Corporation Tokyo Ltd., a major borrower from the several former, now obsolete jusen housing loan companies.
 Yasuda was accused by the police of conspiring with Sun to hide rental income of approximately 200 million yen by using a dummy company by the name of Wide Treasure.
 The police suspected that Yasuda instructed the Sun family on how to hide assets.
 Yasuda acknowledged that he became the legal advisor for Sun in 1991, but argued that he gave advice within a legal framework.
 Yasuda denied the charges, and claimed he had no involvement in the Wide Treasure operation while the Sun family pleaded guilty.
 Yasuda was acquitted in 2003.